nbdd0121/MW-FlowThread/README.md

 	* `$wgFlowThreadConfig['AnonymousAvatar']` (string), should be set to the URL of the avatar for non-registered user.
 	* `$wgFlowThreadConfig['Avatar']` (string), should be set to the URL of the avatar for registered user.
 You can use ${username} as a placeholder for user's name.
 Please note that you need to use single quotes ('') to include the placeholder, otherwise PHP will substitute it right away.
 	* `$wgFlowThreadConfig['MaxNestLevel']` (int): Default to 3, this restricted max level of nested reply.
+* In old versions, we do not enforce POST method on APIs that require database write.
+This will be changed in the future.
+To allow migration, `$wgFlowThreadEnforcePost` is introduced to control this behaviour.
+It is current defaulted to false, but will later be changed to true.
 * You can set user rights:
 	* comment: User need this right to post
 	* commentadmin-restricted: User need this right to do basic management of comments